spacepostman/SkyDive/README.md

 3. Upload Skydive.php to your sever directory.
 4. Created /uploads directory.
 5. Open Skydive.php in a webpage on your server.
-6. That's it - you can now post text, links, #hashtags and images to Bluesky.
+6. That's it - you can now post text, links, #hashtags & images to Bluesky.